 During his speech at the farewell function arranged by the Supreme Court Bar Association (SCBA), the outgoing Chief Justice DY Chandrachud said that his shoulders are broad enough to accept criticism.
-He said that he might the one of the most trolled judges and that all those who troll him will be unemployed from Monday.
+He said that he might be one of the most trolled judges and that all those who troll him will be unemployed from Monday.

 The new Chief Justice will take charge on Monday as CJI Chandrachud's term comes to an end on Sunday.